great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/airflow_quickstart.md

     ```bash title="Terminal input"
     mkdir gx-cloud-airflow && cd gx-cloud-airflow
-    astro dev init
     ```
-    After running the code, a new directory is created, you're taken to that directory, and a new Airflow project is initialized.
+    After running the CLI, a new directory is created and you're taken to that directory.

-2. Browse to the directory where you created your Airflow project, open the `requirements.txt` file, and then add the following text as a new line:
+2. Start the Airflow Scheduler and Web Server

     ```
-    airflow-provider-great-expectations==0.2.7
+    airflow scheduler
+    airflow webserver
     ```

-    This text adds the GX Airflow Provider to the Airflow project.

-3. Save your changes and close the `requirements.txt` file.

-4. Open the `packages.txt` file and add the following text as a new line:

-    ```
-    libgeos-c1v5
-    ```
-    This text adds the `libgeos-c1v5` library to the Airflow project.

-5. Save your changes and close the `packages.txt` file.
+    The scheduler manages task scheduling and the web server starts the UI for Airflow.

+3. Access Airflow UI:

+    Once the web server is running, open a web browser and go to http://localhost:8080 (by default) to access the Airflow UI.

 ## Create a DAG file for your GX Cloud Checkpoint